 Let the grout dry and wipe the excess off with a damp sponge or old tea towel.

-Apply a thick layer of E6000 and glue the moss down.
-Squish and push the moss down into the glue to make sure it sticks.
+Working in sections, apply a thick layer of E6000 and glue the moss down.
+Squish and push it down into the glue to make sure it sticks.

 E6000 is great for something like this.
 It’s waterproof and dries clear.
 We used the same technique when we made our Leprechaun shoe planter and she’s still going strong after standing outside for more than a year.
 When the glue dries, we can start turning the plastic bits into faux concrete.